decko-commons/decko/mod/assets/README.md

 ### generating output from input

 For each inputter, we generate a VirtualCache card following this pattern:
 `(Inputter)+:asset_input`.
-For example, if I have a

-This card does as much work as it safely can without impacting the outputter.
+This card processes the inputs as much as it safely can.
 For example, SCSS cards cannot be converted to CSS here, because they often involve variables that must be used by other inputters.

+When changes to inputters are detected, they trigger changes to all inputters and outputters that depend on them.